casperjs/casperjs/docs/testing.rst

     .. versionchanged:: 1.1

-    The testing framework — hence its whole API — can only be used when using the ``casperjs test`` subcommand.
+    The testing framework — hence its whole API — can only be used when using the ``casperjs test`` subcommand:

-    If you try to use the ``casper.test`` property out of the testing environment, you'll get an error.
+    - If you try to use the ``casper.test`` property out of the testing environment, you'll get an error;
+    - As of 1.1-beta3, you can't override the preconfigured ``casper`` instance in this test environment.
+You can read more about the whys in the :ref:`dedicated FAQ entry <faq_test_casper_instance>`.

 .. index:: Unit testing